Jarrett Payton: Canadian Football League

 On February 22, 2007 it was announced that Payton had signed a one-year contract with the Montreal Alouettes of the CFL.
-He scored his first career CFL touchdown on August 2, 2007 against Toronto.
+He scored his first career CFL touchdown on August 2, 2007, against Toronto.
 Jarrett's first 100-yard rushing game came on August 9, 2007, when he rushed the ball 20 times for 160 yards and one touchdown against the Calgary Stampeders.
 Payton finished the season fifth in the CFL with 852 yards and fourth with eight rushing touchdowns.
 Payton was released by the Alouettes on July 2, 2008.

 Payton signed with the Toronto Argonauts on June 7, 2009.
 He was released by the Argonauts, at his request, on September 9, 2009.
 During his time with the Argos he gained 47 all-purpose yards on three catches and seven carries.
+In 2010, He finished up his professional playing career with the Chicago Slaughter of the Indoor Football League.
 He announced that his desire was to continue work with the Chicago-based Walter & Connie Payton Foundation, which helps underprivileged children.